December 27, 2018 - January 4, 2019

 Classes take place in classrooms located within the monastery.

-Participants stay in shared or single hotel rooms in the Latin Quarter.
+Participants may stay in shared hotel rooms in the Latin Quarter.